Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Introduction

 This paper is organized as follows.
-In Sec.~II, we introduce the pure and pseudo-scalar fields coupled to the EM field and derive the corresponding field equations.
-Using the perturbative approach, we then formulate the EM radiation produced by the oscillating scalar and axion fields.
-In Sec.~III and Sec.~IV, we examine the EM radiation power generated under different background field configurations.
-In Sec.~V, we analyze the qualitative behavior of the radiation power, highlighting the differences and similarities between the two cases.
-We also assess the detectability of EM signals generated by the scalar and axion.
-Finally, Sec.~VI is devoted to the conclusions and discussion of our results.
+In Sec.~2, we briefly introduce the scalar-tensor theory and discuss the scalar field coupling to the EM field.
+In Sec.~3, we introduce the pure and pseudo-scalar fields coupled to the EM field and derive the corresponding field equations.
+Using the perturbative approach, we then formulate the EM radiation produced by the oscillating scalar and ALP fields.
+In Sec.~4 and Sec.~5, we examine the EM radiation power generated under different background field configurations.
+In Sec.~6, we analyze the qualitative behavior of the radiation power, highlighting the differences and similarities between the two cases.
+We also assess the detectability of EM signals generated by the scalar and ALP.
+In Sec.~7, we apply our results in Sec.~4 and Sec.~6 within the framework of scalar-tensor theory and discuss the parameter regions for mass and coupling constant.
+Finally, Sec.~8 is devoted to the conclusions and discussion of our results.
 Throughout this paper, we use the natural unit system: $G = \hbar = c =1$.